RANDOLPH PUBLIC SCHOOLS ATTENDANCE PROCEDURES FOR ALL STUDENTS 2021-2022

-Please note: The Randolph Public Schools District attendance procedures as set forth in this document supersedes all other school-based handbook and procedures.
+Please note: The Randolph Public Schools District attendance procedures as set forth in this document supersedes all other school-based handbooks and procedures.

 SECTION 1: REGULAR ATTENDANCE

-Parent(s)/guardian(s) have a legal responsibility to ensure their child is in school every day school is in session.
-It is a high priority for the Randolph Public School District to monitor attendance and address the reasons why some students are chronically absent.
-In addition, it is the mission of the Randolph Public School District to work with families and community partners to ensure students arrive at school on time, every day, ready to learn.
+Parent(s)/guardian(s) have a legal responsibility to ensure their child is in school every day school is in session unless excused.
+It is a high priority for the Randolph Public School District to monitor attendance and address the basis for chronic absenteeism with appropriate supports and interventions.
+It is the mission of the Randolph Public School District to work with families and community partners to ensure students arrive at school on time, every day, ready to learn.

 A student who misses more than 10% of school due to excused and unexcused absences is considered chronically absent. (e.g. school is in session for 30 days and the student is absent a total of 3 or more excused and unexcused days)